shikijs/shiki/docs/plugins.md

 # shiki-plugins

 Plugins provide an opinionated way to extend the functionality of Shiki.
-They can be used to alter styling and attributes of the HTML output that the Shiki [renderer](../packages/shiki/src/renderer.ts) generates.
+They can be used to alter the HTML output of the Shiki [renderer](../packages/shiki/src/renderer.ts).

 ## Using a plugin